Lifestyle Blogger

 Watch how you drink.
 Don't overdo it because, for some people, even a single drink might start an episode.

 Avoid the trigger foods.
 Many IBS sufferers struggle to tolerate foods high in carbohydrates, or FODMAPs (short for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols).
-Milk products, broccoli, beans and lentils, wheat, garlic, onions, apples, and fruit juices are examples of common FODMAP foods. portion control Indigestion risk can increase with overeating.
+Milk products, broccoli, beans, and lentils; wheat; garlic; onions; apples; and fruit juices are examples of common FODMAP foods. portion control Indigestion risk can increase with overeating.

 Focus on eating more often and in smaller amounts, like four small meals a day instead of three big ones.
 Speed up.
 Additionally, if you eat too quickly or converse while eating, you could swallow too much air and get excess gas.
-Dealing with indigestion: Even while indigestion typically goes away on its own in a short period of time, there are techniques to make it easier.
+Dealing with indigestion: Even though indigestion typically goes away on its own in a short period of time, there are techniques to make it easier.

-Utilize over-the-counter medications.
+Utilize over-the-counter medications

 Photo by Alex Azabache from Pexels